StackVista/stackstate-docs/README.md

 ### Other StackState versions

-You are currently reading the documentation for **StackState version 4.1.0**
+You are currently reading the documentation for **StackState version 4.1.x**

 Use the version drop-down menu on the top left to find documentation for all currently supported versions.
-See also, [upgrading StackState](setup/upgrading.md)
+See also, [upgrade StackState](setup/upgrading.md).

 ### Support